HOW TO MAKE THESE ADORABLE *EASY* NO SEW SWEATER PUMPKINS FOR YOUR FALL DECOR USING WHAT YOU ALREADY HAVE IN YOUR HOME! | YOUTUBE VIDEO

 CUT OFF SWEATER SLEEVE

 I started by cutting off the sleeves of the sweaters.
 Rather than cut along the shoulder seam, I made a straight cut towards the underarm which works much better.
-I originally thought I was going to use a variety of sweater colors, but I ended up really liking the look of the white sweater the best.
+I originally thought I was going to use a variety of sweater colors, but I ended up liking the look of the white sweater the best.
 The chunky ribbed sweaters look amazing for this project!

 SECURING THE SWEATER TO THE BOWL

-Be sure to keep all the excess fabric up top!
+And be sure to keep all the excess fabric up top!

 Using a glue gun and working in sections, I glued the sweater to the bottom of the bowl and made sure it was all secure.